-Oracle Co-CEO Mark Hurd dies
+Oracle co-CEO Mark Hurd dies

 Ray Wang, principal analyst, founder and chairman of Constellation Research, credits Hurd with transforming how Oracle sells to customers.

-“He restarted a program to bring younger sales professionals into the organization, and he was instrumental in helping to evangelize cloud apps and cloud infrastructure to customers,” says Wang.
+“He restarted a program to bring younger sales professionals into the organization, and he was instrumental in helping to evangelise cloud apps and cloud infrastructure to customers,” says Wang.

 At conferences such as the company’s OpenWorld, Wang remembers, “His trademark keynotes had the Starbucks in one hand and him off the stage engaged with the crowd.”